ThaiNhung/API_Playwright_Demo/README.md

 #### Structure
 A: AppConstants - This file contain all constants of the project
-B: data - This file is where the usage data for the POST API
+B: data - This file is where the usage data for the POST API (e.g: userDemo.json)
 C: Base/ baseTest - This file contain all common method using for project
 + including setup environment and common method (like verifyStatusCode,..)
 D: get/ post/ put/ delete - this folder to contain test case (each of child class corresspond to each of API method request)